Variability study of classical supergiant X-ray binary 4U 1907+09 using NuSTAR: Results

 \section{Results}

 During this \textit{NuSTAR} observation, the source was found to have different X-ray fluxes.
 We divided the data into off-state and on-state.
-The effective on-state and off-state exposure are 4.5 ks and 16.5 ks, respectively.
-Further, we divided the on state into high flux and low flux states.
+The effective on-state and off-state exposures are 4.5 ks and 16.5 ks, respectively.
+Further, we divided the on state into high-flux and low-flux states.
 The effective exposure during high flux and low flux in the on state are 4.1 ks and 12.4 ks, respectively.
-The light curve and different states are shown in Figure \ref{nu_lc_fpma}.
+The light curve, Hardness ratio and different states are shown in Figure \ref{nu_lc_fpma}.
 First, we performed temporal and spectral analyses on the averaged on-state.